mozvip/dynamo/README.md

 ### Builds are automatically uploaded here : http://ns331806.ip-37-59-55.eu/ ###

-Maven is the easiest way, you can create an Eclipse workspace too if you want.
+If you want to build yourself, Maven is the easiest way, you can create an Eclipse workspace too if you want.

 the "dynamo" project is the parent pom.